Greater Vancouver Food Bank Society

 While Ci highlights these key results, they may not be a complete representation of Greater Vancouver Food Bank’s results and impact.

-Charity Intelligence has scored Greater Vancouver Food Bank as High impact based on its demonstrated impact per dollar spent.
+Charity Intelligence has given Greater Vancouver Food Bank a High impact score based on its demonstrated impact per dollar spent.

 Impact Rating: High